 A customer support employee can access the following:

-- all of his/her past actions
+- all of their past actions

 - information about customers